reduxjs/redux-devtools/packages/redux-devtools-cli/README.md

 redux-devtools --hostname=localhost --port=8000
 ```

-> Note the package is called `redux-devtools-cli` not `redux-devtools` (the latter is a React component).
+> Note the package is called `@redux-devtools/cli` not `redux-devtools` (the latter is a React component).

 #### Or add in your project

 with npm:

 ```
-npm install --save-dev redux-devtools-cli
+npm install --save-dev @redux-devtools/cli
 ```

 or with yarn:

 ```
-yarn add --dev redux-devtools-cli
+yarn add --dev @redux-devtools/cli
 ```

 and add to `package.json`: